Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 ## Softwares
 The following softwares have been used for building and controlling the CRP.
 Alternatives can be used.
 * Solidworks: CAD design of the building pieces
-* Matlab: controllers design and simulation
+* MATLAB/Simulink: controllers design and simulation
 * Arduino IDE: Arduino programming.